dbt-labs/docs.getdbt.com/website/docs/guides/migration/versions/00-upgrading-to-v1.7.md

 - If a `loaded_at_field` is provided, dbt will calculate freshness via a select query (previous behavior).
 - If a `loaded_at_field` is _not_ provided, dbt will calculate freshness via warehouse metadata tables when possible (new behavior).

-This is technically a small behavior change comapared to previous versons.
-In order to _not_ calculate freshness for a source:
+This is a relatively small behavior change compared to previous versions.
+To exclude a source from calculating source freshness:
-- don't add a `freshness:` block
+- Don't add a `freshness:` block.
-- explicity set `freshness: null`
+- Explicitly set `freshness: null`

 ## New and changed features and functionality